phases/Phases.Umbraco.DummyDataGen/ReadMe.md

 1. Open the Umbraco backoffice as the admin user.
 2. Navigate to the "Content" section.
 3. Right Click on the "Content" section in the toolbar.
+4. click on the "Create Dummy Node"
-4. Configure the number of nodes and content properties.
+5. Configure the number of nodes and content properties.
-5. Click "Generate" to create the dummy content.
+6. Click "Generate" to create the dummy content.

 ## Contributing